He slept on night buses and in a storage locker to avoid homeless shelters | CBC News

 "For a shelter, I would say that I'm reasonably pleased," he said.
 "Nobody steals your stuff.
 There's nobody attacking.
 Everybody's in the same boat there."

-During all of 2023, 317 people have moved out of the physical distancing centres for housing, according to the city.
+In 2023, 317 people moved out of the physical distancing centres for housing, according to the city.
 Yusak is hoping he will soon join them.

-But he hasn't found anyone willing to take a 64-year-old man as a roommate.
-Most of the ads he sees are looking for women, or young professionals, or international students.
+He just hasn't found anyone willing to take a 64-year-old man as a roommate.
+Most of the ads he sees are looking for women,young professionals, or international students.

 "I don't fit the mould of what people want," he said.